leifdenby/moncio/README.md

-This utility aims to simplify defining which output fields [MONC](https://www.software.ac.uk/who-do-we-work/monc) should save into the netCDF diagnostics field.
+This utility aims to simplify defining which output fields [MONC](https://www.software.ac.uk/who-do-we-work/monc) should save into the netCDF diagnostics file.
 This includes operations like calculating means along a given axis, slicing, coarse-graining and conditional averaging.

-The aim is that the utility will *both* create the necessary XML-configuration file for MONC to get the desired output and will output Fortran90 code necessary to calculate the fields that must be comminicated to the IO-server.
+The aim is that the utility will *both* create the necessary XML-configuration file for MONC to get the desired output and will output Fortran90 code necessary to calculate the component fields that must be communicated to the IO-server.
 Currently only the XML-file is produced, eventually once the best choice of MPI reductions has been identified the Fortran90 part will be implemented.

 ## Example usage